mirceaiscoding/PROG_JOC/README.md

 A fast-paced, action-packed, 2D shooter game developed by a team of 7.
 Users play as a wizard fighting against waves of enemy forces, using a variety of weapons and power-ups to defeat them.
 The game features stunning graphics and smooth gameplay, making it a thrilling experience for players of all ages. :smiley: :heart:

+## Purpose of this project

+Learn Unity development by creating and manipulating scenes, adding game elements and scripting actions.

 ## Team Members

 - Atudorei Miruna (331) - Team Leader